m0rse-dab/StockScreen/README.md

 ---

-## OBS-Friendly CSS Presets 🎨
+## OBS/Streamlabs-Friendly CSS Presets 🎨

-To use these presets, simply apply the following CSS to your OBS Browser Source settings:
+To use these presets, simply apply the following CSS to your OBS/Streamlabs Browser Source settings:

 1. **Transparent Background with White Text**
    ```css